GoFast-Athlete-Training/gofastfrontend-demo/FRONTEND_BUILDS_FOR_GOFAST.md

 **Hydration Hooks Pattern** (Production apps only):

+**CRITICAL**:
-**CRITICAL**: Only create hooks if you're building a production app with real backend integration.
-For demos, just hardcode data in the component.
+- Only create hooks if you're building a production app with real backend integration
+- For demos, just hardcode data in the component
+- **NO AUTHENTICATION REQUIRED FOR HYDRATION** - hydration should be simple data fetching, not gated by auth

 **Hook Structure** (Production):
 1. **Check localStorage cache first** (for fast initial render)